 Confession: I didn’t use basil on these.
 And here’s why:

-1. basil is expensive unless you grow it, which I don’t.
+1. basil leaves are expensive unless you grow basil, which I don’t.

 2. I’d rather eat a spinach leaf over a basil leaf.